 - It is difficult to establish a mole-free section of your garden as moles can tunnel as deeply as 30” underground.
 You can try the following strategy that might work for a while.
 Measure the perimeter of the area you want to protect, Purchase enough 1/4” hardware cloth in 24” width to enclose the protected area.
 Dig a trench around the area you wish to protect that is 12” deep and that extends 12” horizontally away from the protected garden area.
 Bend the 24” hardware cloth into an “L” shape so that 12” is vertical and 12” is horizontal, and place it in the trench.
 The horizontal section of the hardware cloth should project away from the garden area at a 90° angle.

 - Experienced gardeners advise not to insert strange and dangerous things into mole tunnels, not only because they don’t work but because they can also put your children and pets at risk.

 - Daffodils are said to repel moles, also the Allium genus of plants (garlic, onion, leek, chives, shallots).

-Live trapping should be very rarely used.
+Live trapping should be the last resort in rare situations.
 It is very risky for moles because moles cannot survive more than a few hours without feeding.
 Live traps must be monitored every hour, and relocation of moles must occur immediately.
-Be sure to keep hands away from a trapped mole.
-It will be very frightened and try to defend itself.
+Keep hands away from trapped moles or moles that need rescuing.
+They will be very frightened and will try to defend themselves.
 Moles can bite!

-As many experienced gardeners point out, trapping or killing moles does not get rid of moles as long as there exists moist soil for tunneling and food that moles like.
+As many experienced gardeners point out, trapping or killing moles does not get rid of moles as long as there is moist soil for tunneling and food that moles like.
 The trapping could go on indefinitely, and new moles would continue to be attracted to the area.
-The use of deterrents and an attitude of co-existing with moles yield greater success.
+The use of deterrents and an attitude of respectful co-existence with moles yield greater success.